mateyisi/RepData_PeerAssessment1/README.md

 ## File arrangement

 * The repository contains a html file and rnd markdown file
-* The plots can also be found in direcotry 'docs'
+* The plots can also be found in directotry 'docs'